 The overall topicality score would have to be greater than or equal to a threshold overall score.

-If the search query is not a trending search query, but the overall score associated with the user-generated content is greater than or equal to the threshold overall score, and the overall score reflects a quality of the user-generated content and a relevance of the user-generated content to the searching user, it may be included in the search results.
+If the search query is not a trending search query, but the overall score associated with the user-generated content is greater than or equal to the threshold overall score, and the overall score reflects a quality of the user-generated content and relevance of the user-generated content to the searching user, it may be included in the search results.

 The user-generated content search results patent adds a social connection element.